 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the A99 does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The A99 II is a recent model that features in the current product line-up of Sony.
 In contrast, the A99 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A99 was succeeded by the Sony A99 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 Review summary: Sony A99 vs A99 II

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A99 or the Sony A99 II – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha SLT-A99:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.6 EV of extra DR).

 - More affordable: Was introduced into a lower priced segment (13 percent cheaper at launch).